 Anyone using or trying to use FLAC's services can make a complaint.
 This includes volunteers, and service users to FLAC clinics.
 FLAC does not respond to anonymous complaints.
 If a volunteer wishes to make a complaint they should contact the Volunteer Development Manager.
-If a complaint is made against discussed with volunteers if appropriate to further develop the level of service provided.
+If a complaint is made against a clinic volunteer, it will be passed on to the Volunteer Development Manager /Volunteers and Clinics Coordinator who will notify the volunteer of the complaint and will ask them for their perspective on the complaint.
+Volunteers are encouraged to give their comments as soon as requested with a view to resolving the complaint as fairly and quickly as possible.

 Satisfaction Surveys

 From time to time FLAC will conduct

 Satisfaction Surveys to assess the

-perceived quality and adequacy of service
+perceived quality and adequacy of

-provided to service users.
+service provided to service users.